 Good news everyone!
-Red Dwarf is coming back for a new feature length episode in 2020.
-The announcement was made this morning on the official Red Dwarf website with a press release from UKTV.
+Red Dwarf is coming back for a new feature length episode arriving on our screens on Thursday 9th April 2020.
+The announcement was back in October on the official Red Dwarf website with a press release from UKTV.
 There’s also going to be a three-part documentary series covering the show’s 30 plus years so far from sitcom retrospective specialists North One.
-While you can find all of the details over on the official site, we’ll do our best here to answer any questions you may have.
+While you can find all of the initial details over on the official site, we’ll do our best here to answer any questions you may have.

 Where will the new Red Dwarf feature length special air?

 It will be shown on Dave, the home of Red Dwarf since 2009 when they commissioned Red Dwarf: Back to Earth.
 They’ve also shown Series X, XI and XII.